czekem/excel_love/README.md

 * Script isn't working best ( for this moment of course), if got more than one worksheet in the excel, or one worksheet with the table and and chart in it.
 * Need to add a possibilty for choosing working sheet in "xlsx" file

+** Want I want to add : **

+* Make script "transfer" to classes, so it will be correct with OOP, and will allow for more flexibility on expanding the code.